How to Get Funding for a Startup Business

 Family and Friends

 Another way to get funds for startups is by borrowing from your friends or family members.
 They might lend you money at low interest rates or even without any, providing crucial financial support in the early startup stages.
+You could use a loan agreement to formalize the terms of the loan to ensure transparency and avoid misunderstandings.

 While they may not have unlimited funds, this approach can be invaluable for getting your startup off the ground.
 Additionally, asking for their support offers a low-pressure opportunity to practice pitching your business idea.
 Presenting to people you know well can help refine your pitch and build confidence before approaching potential investors.